KhamessiTaha/CosmoArchitects/README.md

 - **NASA’s Small Body Database**: Used for retrieving Keplerian parameters and orbital data for NECs, NEAs, and PHAs.
 - **Keplerian Parameters Tutorial**: Followed the guidelines for using eccentricity, semi-major axis, inclination, argument of periapsis, true anomaly, and more to calculate elliptical orbits.
-- **Additional NASA APIs**: Used for planet position data and additional celestial information.
+- **Additional NASA APIs**: NASA's Horizon API/NASA's Open API Used for planet position data and additional celestial information.

 ---